smurfix/MudPyC/doc/mapper.rst

 Setup
 =====

-You need Mudlet, ideally an account on a MUD you're already somewhat familiar with, and some patience to teach your fingers a bunch of new macros.
+You need Mudlet, ideally an account on a supported MUD you're already somewhat familiar with, and some patience to teach your fingers a bunch of new macros.
 Even more ideally you should use Smurf's version of Mudlet because it can display the MUD's room labels.

 You also need a database.
 Databases are nice because they don't need to be saved, quite unlike the map you create in Mudlet.
 Create one.
 This example uses sqlite, so simply copy ``mapper.cfg.sample`` to ``mapper.cfg`` and adapt it.

+You find supported MUDs by checking the contents of ``mudpyc/driver/XX`` where ``XX`` is the language code (currently either "de" for German or "en" for English").
+Adapting things to a different MUD isn't that difficult;
+please submit your code to the project so that other players may benefit from it, and so we can try to keep things working when code is refactored.

-Next start ``./run -c mapper.cfg --migrate`` which will create the data structures.
+Next start ``./run -c mapper.cfg --migrate`` which will create the database tables.
 Start Mudlet, create a new profile for your MUD account, log in, and go to an area which you know and which has reasonable cardinal directions (i.e. ``north`` then ``south`` returns you to the room you started at).